 I’ve gotten emails about this because someone misses what I’m saying and thinks I’m telling them to just pile everything into the landfill.
 That’s not true at all.

 What I am saying is, below you will find a list of 50 things that you can part with (appropriately trash, donate, or recycle) guilt-free because they are not serving a purpose in YOUR home anymore and they’re adding to your stress.

 Stress you really don’t need at the moment.
 Stress that is completely unnecessary because you can do something about it.

 50 things you should “throw away” immediately for stress relief and a calmer, more peaceful home:

-- Old shoes (you can recycle them at Nike stores to have them turned into Nike Grind material)
+- Worn out shoes (you can recycle them at Nike stores to have them turned into Nike Grind material)

 - Old glasses (you can donate them at most optometrists)

 - Toys your kids don’t play with anymore

 - Old tech devices (VHS player, cassette player, etc.)

 - Broken jewelry and earrings without a matching pair